Mafia (The Office): Synopsis

-Michael Scott (Steve Carell) meets with a tenacious but not overly skilled insurance salesman named Angelo Grotti (guest star Mike Starr) in the office and is later convinced by Dwight Schrute (Rainn Wilson) and Andy Bernard (Ed Helms) that he is part of the Mafia and also by the fact that Grotti's surname sounds very familiar to John Gotti.
-Oscar Martinez (Oscar Nunez) tries to convince them otherwise to no avail, and later notes that since Jim (John Krasinski) and Pam Halpert (Jenna Fischer) are on their honeymoon in Puerto Rico, and Toby Flenderson (Paul Lieberstein) has "checked out", the "coalition for reason" in the office is very weak.
+Michael Scott meets with a tenacious but not overly skilled insurance salesman named Angelo Grotti in the office and is later convinced by Dwight Schrute and Andy Bernard that he is part of the Mafia and also by the fact that Grotti's surname sounds very similar to John Gotti.
+Oscar Martinez tries to convince them otherwise to no avail, and later notes that since Jim and Pam Halpert are on their honeymoon in Puerto Rico, and Toby Flenderson has "checked out", the "coalition for reason" in the office is very weak.
 Oscar calls them about the situation but Pam pointedly reminds him that they are on their honeymoon and should not be bothered unless it's a dire emergency.

 Michael calls for a lunch meeting with Grotti, convinced by Dwight and Andy to meet him in a public place where Grotti cannot become violent.
 Dwight and Andy accompany him to the meeting, Andy disguised as a mechanic and bearing a tire iron so he can defend Michael; though this backfires on him when he was forced to try and fix a woman's car and ends up breaking it further.
 Michael interprets Grotti's insurance pitches as veiled threats, and frightened, signs a deal with him.
 However, Michael cannot afford the policy, so he calls Jim for help.
 Jim briefly pranks him by pretending to cut out before telling him to not call him on his honeymoon again.
 Michael also consults Oscar, who tells him to simply cancel the insurance, but Michael is too intimidated to do so and becomes despondent.